My name is Gaeel Bradshaw‑Rodriguez

-I am a designer and programmer, particularly interested in videogames, interactivity, and technology
+I am a designer and programmer, primarily interested in interactivity, digital art, and computer-enabled experiences

 Some things I'm particularly proud of being involved with